chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 #### attestation add

-Add the **materials required by the contract** and any other additional piece of evidence, i.e artifact, OCI image ref, SBOM.
+Add the **materials required by the contract** and any other additional pieces of evidence, i.e artifact, OCI image ref, SBOM.

 The `add` command knows how to handle each kind of material transparently to the user.